iCodeWalker/cache-app/README.md

 Next.js stores data requests with the same configuration, This avoids unnecessary duplicate data requests to a data source for a single request that's handled by the Next.js server.

-Mechanism in Next.js to avoid duplicate requests to the same data source with same request configuration, by configuration means different header in this case.
+IMP : Mechanism in Next.js to avoid duplicate requests to the same data source with same request configuration, by configuration means different header in this case.

+We don't have to do any extra configurations to have Request Memoization.

+Next.js avoids unnecessary requests and instead just sends one request and reuses the response.

 ## Data cache: